Kelvinchuks/Risk-Management-Policy/README.md

-# Compliance Report and Remediation
+# Compliance Report and Remediation/Update on Risk Management Policy

 In the Google Cloud Cybersecurity lab activity, I was presented with a scenario involving a fictitious bank that had recently migrated to Google Cloud services but encountered a compliance challenge due to the configuration of its assets.